Amsterdam off the beaten track

 Day 2: Amsterdam West and Haarlem

-Go west!
-Experience local life in Amsterdam west and Haarlem: a perfect day for shopping, sightseeing, and relaxed dining.
+Experience local life in Amsterdam West and Haarlem: a perfect day for shopping, sightseeing, and relaxed dining.

-From Amsterdam Central Station, take tram 13 heading towards Geuzenveld and get off at Mercatorplein.
-Welcome to De Baarsjes!
-This multicultural and diverse neighbourhood is great to explore by foot.
-Walk down the Jan Evertsenstraat which has a wide variety of shops, and don’t miss the local open air market on the Vespuccistraat.
+From Amsterdam Central Station, take tram 13 heading towards Geuzenveld and get off at Mercatorplein in the neighbourhood known as De Baarsjes.
+This diverse area is great to explore on foot.
+Walk along Jan Evertsenstraat which has a wide variety of shops and cafés, and don’t miss the local open air market on the Vespuccistraat.

-Distinctive Amsterdamse School architecture of het Sieraad in De Baarsjes
+An example of the Amsterdamse School architecture of Het Sieraad in De Baarsjes

-From Mercatorplein, take bus 15 heading towards Sloterdijk train station, where you can take a 10 minute train journey to Haarlem from platform 7 (trains run every 10 minutes daily).
-Haarlem, a historic town filled with hidden gems, has plenty to see and do!
+From Mercatorplein, take bus 15 heading towards Sloterdijk train station, where you can take a 10-minute train journey to Haarlem from platform 7 (trains run every 10 minutes daily).
+Haarlem, a historic city filled with shops, restaurants and museums, offers plenty to see and do.

-Sightseeing: Marvel at the St. Bavo Church, Haarlem’s biggest church and a historical monument.
-Visit , a picturesque windmill that houses a small museum, and also offers great views from the top deck.
+Sightseeing: Marvel at the St. Bavo Church, Haarlem’s biggest church and explore De Adriaan windmill which houses a small museum offers great views from the top deck.

 Shopping: Haarlem has been voted the Netherlands’ best shopping destination several times - and it’s easy to see why.
-Wander around the small streets filled with unique boutiques, concept stores and delis, and stroll around the open air market on De Botermarkt (Monday- vintage market, Wednesday- various themes, Friday & Saturday- farmers market).
+Wander around the small streets filled with independent boutiques, concept stores and delis, and stroll around the open air market on De Botermarkt (Monday - vintage market, Wednesday- various themes, Friday & Saturday - farmer's market).
 Check out Haarlem’s top 10 shopping hotspots.

 Eating & Drinking: Stop for a homemade and organic lunch at Hofje Zonder Zorgen (discount with your I amsterdam City Card).
-And make sure to visit the Jopenkerk, a renovated church which now has a café with its own brewery, to taste the local beers and the traditional Dutch snacks bitterballen (discount with your I amsterdam City Card).
+And make sure to visit the Jopenkerk, a former church transformed into a café with its own brewery, to taste the local beers and the traditional Dutch snacks bitterballen (discount with your I amsterdam City Card).

-Haarlem has so much to offer.
-If you would like more information on seasonal events, walking routes, or activities, don’t hesitate to stop into the Tourism office (Grote Markt 2) who can give more you information in all languages.
+Haarlem has so much to offer you can never fit it all into one day.
+If you're interested in more seasonal events, walking routes, or activities, don’t hesitate to stop into the Tourism office (Grote Markt 2) which offers information in several languages.

-Have time left at the end of your day?
-The beach town of Zandvoort is only another 10 minute journey away.
+Have time to spare?
+The beach town of Zandvoort is only a 10-minute journey away and is worth the trip at any time of year.
 Take the train from Haarlem heading to Zandvoort aan Zee and get off at the last stop.
 Take a walk along the boulevard or unwind at one of the beach clubs and watch the sunset as you sip cocktails, (or a hot chocolate in winter).
-Check out the top 5 beach hotspots.
+For inspiration, check out our top 5 beach hotspots.

 Day 3: Amsterdam South, Amstelland and the Fortress Stretch

-The elegant neighbourhood Oud Zuid, situated south of Museumplein (home to the iconic I amsterdam letters), has more to offer than just the famous museums such as the Van Gogh and the Rijksmuseum.
-Walk around the wide streets with impressive manor houses and luxury boutiques, or take a stroll through Vondelpark, which has a selection of cafés, a rose garden, and an open-air theatre in the summer months.
-If you’re into modern art visit the Cobra Museum of Modern Art (free with your I amsterdam city card) by taking tram 5 at Museumplein heading towards Amstelveen, and getting off at Binnenhof.
+The elegant Oud-Zuid neighbourhood situated south of Museumplein has more to offer than just famous museums like the Van Gogh Museum, Stedelijk Museum and the Rijksmuseum.
+Walk along the wide streets with impressive manor houses and luxury boutiques, or take a stroll through Vondelpark, which also has a selection of cafés, a rose garden, and an open-air theatre in the summer months.
+Modern art fans can explore the Cobra Museum of Modern Art (free with your I amsterdam city card) by taking tram 5 at Museumplein heading towards Amstelveen, and getting off at Binnenhof.

-If you feel like more cycling, rent bikes at Macbike Leidseplein or Vondelpark and follow the famous Amstel river southwards all the way down to Ouderkerk aan de Amstel, a picturesque village established in the 12th century.
+If you feel like more cycling, rent a bike at Macbike Leidseplein or Vondelpark and follow the famous Amstel River southwards all the way down to Ouderkerk aan de Amstel, a picturesque village established in the 12th century.
 The river banks are full of lovely restaurants and cafés with terraces on the water.
-The cycling route will bring you past beautiful green scenery and country houses where in the golden age famous artists would retreat to capture the nature.
+This cycling route will bring you past beautiful green scenery and country houses that were once frequented by famous artists during the Dutch Golden Age.

-Get a glimpse into medieval times by visiting this UNESCO world heritage site.
-From Binnenhof, take the 51 metro line towards Central Station and get off at Amsterdam Amstel Station.
-From there catch bus 320 or 327 to the P+R terrain stop in Muiden.
+Get a glimpse into medieval times by visiting the UNESCO world heritage site of the Fortress Strectch.
+From Binnenhof, take Metro 51 towards Amsterdam Central Station and get off at Amsterdam Amstel Station.
+From there, catch bus 320 or 327 to the P+R terrain stop in Muiden.
 Take a walk through the historic centre of this fortified town that dates back to the 10th century, which is known for its peaceful streets and picturesque harbour.

 Continue by following the green signposts to Amsterdam Castle Muiderslot, a medieval castle dating back to 1280 (free with your I amsterdam City Card).
 Take a tour through the knight’s hall, towers, dungeons and armoury and walk around the impressive gardens.